luhipi/sarvey/README.rst

 1. The paper describing the methodology:

-   Piter A, Haghshenas Haghighi M, Motagh M (2024).
-Challenges and Opportunities of Sentinel-1 InSAR for Transport Infrastructure Monitoring.
-PFG – Journal of Photogrammetry, Remote Sensing and Geoinformation Science, 92, 609-627.  `Link to paper <https://link.springer.com/article/10.1007/s41064-024-00314-x>`_.
+   Piter A, Haghshenas Haghighi M, Rabe D, Motagh M, Knoch J, Goncalves R, Scheffler D, Beamish A (2026).
+SARvey - survey with SAR: A new Open-Source InSAR Research Software.
+Environmental Modelling & Software, 107004. `Link to paper <https://www.sciencedirect.com/science/article/pii/S1364815226001519>`_.

 2. The software itself.
 Please specify the version you use: